FoxyTheBot/Foxy/docs/DEVELOPMENT.md

 > If Gradle reports missing methods or unsupported features in your JDK, update to the latest JDK 17+ version from [Adoptium](https://adoptium.net/).

 ## Running Foxy

-This section is tailored for developers who want to contribute or modify Foxy.
-If you're interested in self-hosting Foxy, check out the [self-hosting guide](SELF-HOSTING.md).

 ### Requirements

 - All tools and dependencies from the "Compiling Foxy" section.